andrewhoang7/twitter_ios/README.md

-# Project 3 - TWEET
+# Project 3 - Twitter

-TWEET is a basic twitter app to read your tweets.
+Twitter is a basic twitter app to read your tweets.

 Time spent: 6 hours spent in total